 Australian Projects

-Cummins, Brooker and Harris Greenstone Uranium Projects
+Cummins and Brooker Uranium Projects

 This region of South Australia hosts several world class operating uranium mines, including the Olympic Dam Mine (BHP Group Ltd, ASX:BHP), the Honeymoon Project (Boss Energy, ASX:BOE), and Heathgate’s Four Mile Mine.
 In addition, Alligator Energy (ASX:AGE) is currently advancing its Samphire Uranium Project, where it is proposing to extract uranium via In-Situ Recovery (“ISR”), from palaeochannels similar in nature to those identified in historic drilling on Core Energy’s Cummins Project.